 The Frisland 1941 Pilot style Collection comes in a 42 mm steel case made from the finest German surgical grade Stainless Steel "316L" with a Curved Anti Reflective Sapphire Crystal and See-through Sapphire Crystal back.
 It comes with a sunburst black or silver dial / Arabic luminous numerals and luminous pilot style hands, handmade 20mm Buffalo pilot strap or Steel bracelet.
 It has a Swiss Made Mechanical movement “Execution Top” with Automatic winding, 25 jewels, Custom decorations, Blue screws and Rhodium plated finish which can be examined in detail through a sapphire crystal case back.
 All decorations and craftsmanship is of the highest quality.

-- Sunburst Black or Silver dial with Arabic numerals and indexes
+Sunburst Blue, Black or Silver dial with Arabic numerals and indexes

 AVAILABLE STRAPS FOR THIS MODEL

 Created to honor the 70 year history of Reykjavik airport

 Reykjavik airport celebrated its 70th birthday in July 2011.
 There was a big airshow and also the history of the airport on display.
 Honorary guests where six British Royal Airforce pilots who where stationed in Iceland when the airport opened in 1941 during the second world war.
 The current airport was built by the British army during World War II on the south coast of Reykjavík peninsula, then a small town.
 Construction began in October 1940, when the airport had only a grass surface.
 The Black Watch regiment built the first runway, constructing the piste over sunken oil barrels and In July 1941, the first runway opened.
 On July 6, 1946, the British handed the airport operation over to the Icelandic government and since then it has been operated by the Icelandic Civil Aviation Authority.